Skip to main content

 Here's what the critics and public had to say

-"Temple has evidently absorbed much from that scratchy 1930s recording and finds as much of Elgar’s persuasive way with the music – ‘full of colour, energy and pathos’ – as possible; moreover, he also possesses something of a hotline to the drama embedded within the music, producing a powerful account of the score that is always forward moving, never inert."
+"Temple has evidently absorbed much from that scratchy 1930s recording and finds as much of Elgar’s persuasive way with the music – ‘full of colour, energy and pathos’ – as possible; moreover, he also possesses something of a hotline to the drama embedded within the music, producing a powerful account of the score that is always forward moving, never inert.

-"Directing his own excellent Crouch End Festival Chorus will certainly have helped, and it is evident from their singing on this album that they would go the ends of the earth for him."
+Directing his own excellent Crouch End Festival Chorus will certainly have helped, and it is evident from their singing on this album that they would go to the ends of the earth for him.

 With a first-rate quartet of soloists, an expanded London Mozart Players and authoritative liner notes from 19th- and 20th-century British music expert Jeremy Dibble, this is a release to savour."